Some generic fractal properties of bounded self-adjoint operators: Dimensions of measures: a short account

 \subsection{Generalized dimensions}

-The study of fractal dimensions of spectral measures in the context of quantum mechanics appeared as an attempt to answer the following question: ``What determines the spreading of a wave packet?"
-For a broader discussion, we highlight the works \cite{BGT2001,Combes,GKT,Guarneri1,GuarSB1999b,Last}.
+The study of fractal dimensions of spectral measures in the context of quantum mechanics appeared as an attempt to answer the following question (posed in~\cite{Kraut}): ``What determines the spreading of a wave packet?"
+For a broader discussion, we highlight also the works \cite{BGT2001,Combes,GKT,Guarneri1,GuarSB1999b,Last}.

 \begin{definition} {\rm Let $\mu$ be a finite positive Borel measure on $\mathbb{R}$.
 The lower and upper $q$-generalized fractal dimensions, $q>0$, $q \neq 1$, of~$\mu$ are defined, respectively, as

 with the integrals taken over the support of $\mu$.
 The lower and upper $1$-generalized fractal dimensions of~$\mu$ are defined, respectively, as